Format: cassette

 Abronia - The High Desert Sessions ()

-CS Edition of 150.
-Release Date – June 30th – Pre-order available – $11 After recording three studio albums (two of which — 2019’s The Whole of Each Eye FTR498 and 2022’s Map of Dawn FTR669 — we were honored to co-release with Cardinal Fuzz), this amazing Portland OR sextet decided to try something different.
+CS Edition of 150. $11 After recording three studio albums (two of which — 2019’s The Whole of Each Eye FTR498 and 2022’s Map of Dawn FTR669 — we were honored to co-release with Cardinal Fuzz), this amazing Portland OR sextet decided to try something different.
 An experiment.
 They packed a vanload of gear and headed out to a rural house in Central Oregon with an 8 track recorder.
 Besides their standard array of axes, they also brought various “little instruments” as well as acoustic strings and percussives of various stripes, then spent three full days jamming from very early to very late.
-There was a lot improvisation, instrument swapping and… Read more »
+There was a lot improvisation, instrument swapping and musical hijinkery quite different from their standard approach.
+This… Read more »

 CVS - Ad Hoc ()